-Download the latest version of the BPI TBP certificate scheme handbook from www.bpi.org

-- Read and understand all information. - Refer to the Functions & Tasks section to be sure that you understand and can perform the tasks required for this certificate. - Obtain reference materials for the multiple-choice exam and study well in advance of taking the exam. - Complete the application and supporting perquisite questions to take the TBP Certificate exam, which can be completed here.
+- Download the latest version of the BPI TBP certificate scheme handbook from www.bpi.org - Read and understand all information. - Refer to the Functions & Tasks section to be sure that you understand and can perform the tasks required for this certificate. - Obtain reference materials for the multiple-choice exam and study well in advance of taking the exam. - While training is not required for any BPI certificate, it is highly recommended.
+Free training modules for the Total Building Performance Certificate of Knowledge can be found here. - Complete the application and supporting perquisite requirements to take the TBP Certificate exam, which can be completed here.